pgg1610/blog_fastpages/_posts/2021-05-08-Cheminformatics_Resources.md

 ### Meta Learning

 * [Altae-Tran, H., Ramsundar, B., Pappu, A. S., & Pande, V. (2017).
 Low data drug discovery with one-shot learning.
 ACS central science, 3(4), 283-293.](https://pubs.acs.org/doi/abs/10.1021/acscentsci.6b00367)

+Authors demonstrate how one-shot learning can be used to signifinicantly lower the amount of data required to make predictions in drug discovery tasks.
+LSTM combined with GCNNs is shown to improve learning capabilities of the model.
+In the simplest one-shot learning formalism these continuous vectors are then fed into a simple nearest-neighbor classifier that labels new examples by distance-weighted combination of support set labels

 * [Nguyen, C. Q., Kreatsoulas, C., & Branson, K. M. (2020).
 Meta-learning GNN initializations for low-resource molecular property prediction. arXiv preprint arXiv:2003.05996.](https://arxiv.org/pdf/2003.05996.pdf)